The scenario is always the same and is repeated in thousands of homes each night:

 People who suffer catathrenia tend to inhale deeply and then hold the breath while they sleep for a short period of time.
-So, when they expire, are emitting a sound like a groan or a long screech.
+So, when they expire, are emitting a sound like a lament or a long screech.

 That sound can last only a few seconds, but in some cases can last up to a minute, so it is very difficult to sleep with someone next to you who makes these noises.
-In some cases, at the end of the groan can also appear what is known as "secondary noise", a kind of puff, for example.
+In some cases, at the end of the lament can also appear what is known as “secondary noise”, a kind of puff, for example.

 This noise can also be very strong, and in some cases may be confused with the typical sounds of the sexual act.
 In other cases it’s not only annoying but definitely disturbing who’s listening.
 Obviously, for who emits it this noise is embarrassing.